IanthineR/FriendlyFire/README.md

 # FriendlyFire
 Data about the podcast Friendly Fire.

-ff_pub csv and xlsx contain the raw data used for my analyses.
+ff_pub.xlsx contains the raw data used for my analyses.

 ff_pub.R contains the code I used to complete my analyses.

 Latest update:
+Will no longer be updating/uploading .csv file.

+Previous updates

 May 2, 2020 - simplified code so weekly rating plots are easier to find.

-Previous updates

 Apr.
 19, 2020 - improved y-axes and included density plot code.